sjp38/stream-track/README.md

 commits from v5.5.
 Then, the periodic rebasing cannot ensure you have all necessary fixes in your kernel, as the fixes for v5.5 do not land on 5.4 stable releases.
 This problem case is not only linux kernel specific but general to many open source projects.
-The tools can help you finding such commits.
+The tools can help you find such commits.

 [1] https://www.kernel.org/releases.html